-- Severe: kidneys have decreased function with a risk of kidney damage
+- Severe: greater risk of decreased kidney function and risk of kidney damage

 If your baby has been diagnosed with hydronephrosis, we understand the worry and anxiety you may have.
 Our leading team of specialists at the SSM Health Cardinal Glennon St. Louis Fetal Care Institute are uniquely equipped to help you and your baby.
-Working with a multidisciplinary team of fetal surgeons, pediatric doctors and nurses, we comprehensively monitor and treat this condition, using the safest techniques to treat your child before or after delivery.
+Working with a multidisciplinary team of fetal surgeons, pediatric doctors and nurses, we comprehensively monitor and treat this condition, using the safest techniques to care for your child before or after delivery

-Hydronephrosis is detected typically by ultrasound around 14 weeks of pregnancy.
-If your doctor finds hydronephrosis on an initial ultrasound, repeat ultrasounds will be performed throughout your pregnancy.
+Hydronephrosis is detected by ultrasound around 20 weeks of pregnancy.
+If your doctor finds hydronephrosis on an ultrasound, repeat ultrasounds will be performed throughout your pregnancy.
 These ultrasounds help the Cardinal Glennon St. Louis Fetal Care Institute team monitor your baby’s growth, kidneys and amniotic fluid levels.

 How Will Hydronephrosis Impact My Delivery?

 Babies with hydronephrosis are typically born via a vaginal delivery.
-However, your unique situation is important in determining the best birthing scenario.
+However, your unique situation is important in determining the best delivery plan.